Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Methodology

 \subsubsection{Visual Front-door Causal Intervention}

 As shown in Eq. (\ref{eq5}), the back-door adjustment requires us to determine what the confounder is in advance.
 However, in visual domains, data biases are complex and it is hard to know and disentangle different types of confounders.
 Existing approaches usually define the confounders as the average of visual features \cite{wang2020visual,wang2021causal}.
-Actually, the average features may not properly describes a certain confounder especially for complex heterogeneous spatial-temporal data.
-Fortunately, the front-door adjustment give a feasible way to calculate $P(A|do(V,Q))$ when we cannot explicitly represent the confounder.
-As shown in Fig. \ref{Fig5} (c), to apply the front-door adjustment, an additional mediator $M$ should be inserted between $X$ and $A$ to construct a front-door path $V\rightarrow X\rightarrow M\rightarrow A$ for transmitting knowledge.
-For visual-linguistic question reasoning task, an attention-based model $P(A|V,Q)=\sum_mP(M=m|V,Q)P(A|M=m)$ will select a few regions from the video $V$ based on the question $Q$ to predict the answer $A$, where $m$ denotes the selected knowledge from mediator $M$.
-Then, the answer predictor can be represented by two parts: a feature extractor $V\rightarrow X\rightarrow M$ and a answer predictor $M\rightarrow A$.
-Thus, the interventional probability $P(A|do(V),Q)$ can be represented as:
+Actually, the average features may not properly describe a certain confounder especially for complex heterogeneous spatial-temporal data.
+Fortunately, the front-door adjustment gives a feasible way to calculate $P(A|do(V),Q)$ when we cannot explicitly represent the confounder.
+As shown in Fig. \ref{Fig5} (c), to apply the front-door adjustment, an additional mediator $M$ should be inserted between $X$ and $A$ to construct a front-door path $V\rightarrow X\rightarrow M\rightarrow A$ to transmit knowledge.
+For visual-linguistic question reasoning task, an attention-based model will select a few regions from the video $V$ based on the question $Q$ to predict the answer $A$, where $m$ denotes the selected knowledge from mediator $M$: